schalkventer/zod-dev/README.md

 If you're interested in the reason for the difference you can have a look at [the follow conversation](https://github.com/colinhacks/zod/issues/205).

 # FAQ

+**Can I use other conditions to disable run-time checking?**

+This plugin was created for the use case of toggling run-time checking between different environments, however since it merely accepts a boolean condition, parsing can effectively be toggle based on anything that can be expressed as `true` or `false` in JavaScript.

+**Is this meant to replace the "official" usage of Zod?**

+No,